Advice for Parents

 - Check the advice on the Get Safe Online website.

 - Check the advice on our Online Guides Pages

-- Place the computer in a central area of your home where you can monitor it frequently.
+- Consider placing the computer/device in a central area of your home where you can monitor it frequently.
 Get your children used to involvement early.
 Ask what they're looking at and finding, or who they're visiting.

 - Establish age-appropriate ground rules, including time limits, acceptable areas to access and reasonable penalties - such as denying internet access - if the rules are broken.

 - Use blocking and filtering programs available as software or online.
 They will enable you to monitor or limit your children's net access.
 Ask your Internet Service Provider for advice, and see below for details about the Internet Watch Foundation.